YouTube suspends GOP senator's account over Covid-19 post

 Source: www.nationalreview.com

-Video giant says it doesn't allow posting of information that contradicts health authorities.
-Johnson's office complains of "censorship."
+The video giant said it doesn't allow posting of information that contradicts health authorities.
+Johnson's office complained of "censorship."

 More in www.nbcnews.com